The Top Healthy Lifestyle Tips - PrescriptionPoint

 6. You may face respiratory problems

-If you feel shortness of breath, you should know that difficulty in breathing is one of the many GERD symptoms.
-Some of the respiratory problems are associated with GERD include aspiration or bronchospasm.
-You should know that these conditions can become life-threatening and should not be ignored.
+If you feel shortness of breath, it is one of the many GERD symptoms.
+GERD may cause some respiratory problems.
+It includes aspiration or bronchospasm.
+So, you should know that these conditions can become life-threatening.
+So, never ignore such symptoms.

 Serious Issues That Could Happen If GERD Is Left Untreated

-You need to keep in mind that GERD symptoms and treatment go hand in hand.
+You need to remember that GERD symptoms and treatment go hand in hand.
 If left untreated, GERD can lead to more serious health conditions.
 Yes, that’s true!

-• One condition is called esophagitis.
+• One condition is esophagitis.
 Esophagitis happens when acid damages the lining inside the esophagus.

 • Other conditions that may occur from acid reflux disease include a hiatal hernia.
 Hiatal hernias form when the stomach slides into the chest from your diaphragm.

-• GERD can also turn into esophageal ulcers, esophageal strictures, or at worst a pre-cancerous condition called Barrett’s esophagus.
+• GERD can also turn into esophageal ulcers or esophageal strictures.
+At worst, it could turn into a pre-cancerous condition called Barrett’s esophagus.
 It’s also known as esophageal cancer.

 Risk factors

-There are several risk factors for GERD, and here are some of them:
+There are several risk factors for GERD.
+Here are some of them:

-• Obesity and excess body weight can increase abdominal pressure, leading to a higher likelihood of acid reflux.
+• Obesity and excess body weight can increase abdominal pressure.
+It can lead to a higher likelihood of acid reflux.

-• A hiatal hernia, where part of the stomach protrudes through the diaphragm, can also contribute to GERD.
+• A hiatal hernia can also contribute to GERD.
+It’s a condition where part of the stomach protrudes through the diaphragm.

-• Other factors include smoking, which weakens the lower esophageal sphincter, pregnancy, which places pressure on the abdomen, and certain medications like antihistamines and calcium channel blockers.
+• Other factors include smoking, which weakens the lower esophageal sphincter.
+It could be pregnancy, which places pressure on the abdomen.
+Then, there are certain medications like antihistamines and calcium channel blockers.

-• Dietary choices, such as consuming fatty and spicy foods, alcohol, and caffeine, can also exacerbate GERD symptoms.
+• Dietary choices can also exacerbate GERD symptoms.
+For instance, consuming fatty and spicy foods, alcohol, and caffeine.

-These negative risk factors for GERD can contribute to the development or worsening of GERD symptoms.
-Managing these risk factors and adopting lifestyle modifications can help reduce the occurrence and severity of GERD symptoms.
+These negative risk factors can contribute to the development of GERD symptoms.
+Manage these risks and make lifestyle changes to reduce their occurrence and severity.

 Causes of GERD

-Just like any other disease, there are numerous factors that can cause GERD.
+Like any other disease, many factors can cause GERD.
 Here are some causes of GERD in adults.

 • Weak lower esophageal sphincter (LES)